OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 #### Sven Schleier

 Sven is an experienced penetration tester and security architect who specializes in implementing secure SDLC for web applications, iOS apps, and Android apps.
 He is a project leader for the OWASP Mobile Security Testing Guide and the creator of OWASP Mobile Hacking Playground.
 Sven also supports the community with free, hands-on workshops about web and mobile app security testing.
-He has published several security advisories and white papers about HSTS.

 ### Co-Authors